I've got a big homeopathy Q and A list for you today, but first I'll tell you what happened with my friend last week…

 1. What's the difference between a homeopath and a naturopath?
 (And more about how homeopathy works.)

 My quick answer is that a naturopath is a health professional with or without formal training who uses natural methods for diagnosing and healing.
 So they'll do things like muscle testing or hair analysis, etc., and then usually they’ll recommend diet changes or sometimes expensive supplements from their office to correct what they find.
-Not that these don’t sometimes help or that SOME supplements aren’t necessary (we still take some that are imperative, but not as many these days), but it just gets SO expensive over time.
+Not that these don’t sometimes help or that SOME supplements aren’t necessary (we still take some that are imperative, but not as many these days), however it can get SO expensive over time.

-A homeopath is different because while they might be like me and also advise about nutrition or other natural ways to heal, mostly they use homeopathic remedies, the little pills that are made from things in nature in order to stimulate your body to heal itself.
+A homeopath is different because while they might be like me and also advise about nutrition or other natural ways to heal, mostly they use homeopathic remedies, the little pills that go under your tongue and they're made from things in nature in order to stimulate your body to heal itself.
 This is done by matching symptoms.
 A conventional diagnosis is a good idea when something big is going on just to be sure of what you’re dealing with (so you use the correct remedy) but it’s not *always* necessary, especially in acute cases — mostly you go by the symptoms and how it’s presenting.
-This is SO much better than anything else because it roots OUT the disease process or ailment, instead of just covering it up for a time only to have it rear its ugly head again later.
-There's more: the remedies are inexpensive and you can get many of them on Amazon!
+This is SO much better than any other options for healing because it roots OUT the disease process or ailment, instead of just covering it up for a time only to have it rear its ugly head again later.
+There's more: the remedies are inexpensive and you can get many of them on online!
 (For now anyway, the FDA is monkeying around with things and hopefully won’t screw up our access to homeopathy.)

 I asked my friend Sally Oh how she would answer this question.
 She's a functional medicine practitioner (a type of naturopath) who is also recently learning more about the power of homeopathy.
 (She's the one that said when we were taking a homeopathy class together, “This is blowing my functional medicine mind all to hell!”)
 Here's what she said: